AbstractSDK/contracts/packages/abstract-sdk/README.md

 ## Getting started

-To get started with the Abstract SDK you first need to understand the basic features that we provide and how you can use those features to create composable smart-contract APIs with our SDK.
+To get started with the Abstract SDK you first need to understand the basic features that we provide and how you can use those features to create composable smart-contract APIs.

 ### Features